Medical Billing Services in Arizona

 Surprise Billing Protection

 Federal No Surprises Act applies.
-Arizona does not have a separate comprehensive state surprise billing law.
+Arizona does not have a separate full state surprise billing law.

 Telehealth Billing Parity